Nes0x/Nes0x/README.md

 # 👋 Hi!
 I am Nes0x and this is informations about me:

-👨‍💻 > I'm currently learning Java and creating plugins for Minecraft
+👨‍💻 > I'm currently learning Java and spigot API

 👨‍💻 > I'm know only basics as well